Wealthbox-PB/pb-helium-ui/README.md

     # Runs the linking process for the `helium-ui` repo within the interactive Docker shell
     # Updates your tsconfig.json to point to the local `helium-ui` repo that you provided using the HELIUM_PATH environment variable
     bin/docker/helium_link.sh

+    # After linking you may start up your local `crm-web` servers
     ```

 3. In the second terminal, run the following commands when you are done developing with the local `helium-ui` package (crm-web directory):